NOAO / AURA / NSF / SCIENCE PHOTO LIBRARY NOAO / AURA / NSF / SCIENCE PHOTO LIBRARY

 This image may not be used to state or imply NOAO endorsement of any company or product.

-Pinwheel Galaxy.
-Optical image of the Pinwheel Galaxy (M101, NGC 5457), a large spiral galaxy.
-It is unusual in that its core (nucleus) is not positioned centrally within the disc, instead being nearer the top in this view.
-The nucleus contains mainly yellower, older stars than the arms.
-The arms appear bluer as they contain younger stars, and numerous pink starbirth regions are seen within them.
+Pinwheel Galaxy (M101, NGC 5457).
+This is one of the largest spiral galaxies known, at over 170,000 light years across.
+It is unusual in that its core (nucleus) is not positioned centrally within the disc, instead being near the bottom in this view.
+The nucleus contains mainly stars that are older and yellower than the arms.
+The arms appear bluer as they contain younger stars, and numerous bright starbirth regions.
 The Pinwheel Galaxy lies around 27 million light years away in the constellation Ursa Major.
-It is one of the largest spiral galaxies known, being over 170,000 light years across.
+Imaged by the CCD Mosaic device on the KPNO 0.9-metre telescope, Kitt Peak, Arizona, USA.

 Model release not required.
 Property release not required.